DMVis/DMVis/documentation/components/label.md

 - Type: `string`
 - Default: `'black'`

-Color of the border around the background of the label.
+Colour of the border around the background of the label.

 > Note: Can be set to `'none'` for no border.